 Although the change from quarterly to monthly billing will increase the current meter reading workload, the new remote read meters are expected to reduce the amount of time that is currently necessary to read meters.
 Therefore, the Utility has estimated that it has a sufficient expense allocation in its test year expenses to cover the increased meter reading workload following installation of the new remote read meters, and is not requesting an increase in meter reading related salaries expense.
-Based on staff's review of the Utility's confidential salary information and work duties, staff believes the adjusted salaries are reasonable.
-Further, staff believes Four Lakes' customers benefit from the shared resources that allow the Utility to address any operational issues or customer concerns in a more timely and efficient manner than may otherwise be available for a utility that is operating on a stand-alone basis with a more limited workforce.
-Based on the above, staff's adjustments to this account are net increases of \$8,865 for water and \$7,861 for wastewater.
-Therefore, staff recommends salaries and wages - employees expense of \$83,221 for water and \$91,782 for wastewater.
+Based on our review of the Utility's confidential salary information and work duties, we find the adjusted salaries are reasonable.
+Further, we find Four Lakes' customers benefit from the shared resources that allow the Utility to address any operational issues or customer concerns in a more timely and efficient manner than may otherwise be available for a utility that is operating on a stand-alone basis with a more limited workforce.
+Based on the above, our adjustments to this account are net increases of \$8,865 for water and \$7,861 for wastewater.
+Therefore, we find a salaries and wages - employees expense of \$83,221 for water and \$91,782 for wastewater.

-Purchased Power (615/715)
+C. Purchased Power (615/715)

 Four Lakes recorded purchased power expense of \$31,953 for water and \$15,669 for wastewater for the test year.
-Staff determined that the purchased power expense was understated.
-Therefore, staff increased this account by \$1,925 for water and \$2,934 for wastewater to reflect the annualized balances.
-Also, staff decreased this account by \$686 for water and \$476 for wastewater to remove late fees and out-of-period expenses from the test year balances.
-In addition, staff decreased this account by \$23,282 for water and \$633 for wastewater to remove purchased power expense associated with the Four Lakes' golf course and unsupported expenses.
-As discussed in Issue 2, staff is recommending an EUW adjustment of 7.2 percent.
-Therefore, staff decreased the adjusted water account balance by \$714 (\$9,911 x .072 = \$714) to reflect a 7.2 percent EUW adjustment.
-Staff's net adjustment is a decrease of \$22,756 to water and an increase of \$1,826 to wastewater.
-Therefore, staff recommends purchased power expense of \$9,197 for water and \$17,495 for wastewater.
+We determined that the purchased power expense was understated.
+Therefore, we increased this account by \$1,925 for water and \$2,934 for wastewater to reflect the annualized balances.
+Also, we decreased this account by \$686 for water and \$476 for wastewater to remove late fees and out-of-period expenses from the test year balances.
+In addition, we decreased this account by \$23,282 for water and \$633 for wastewater to remove purchased power expense associated with the Four Lakes' golf course and unsupported expenses.
+As discussed in "Used and Useful", we find an EUW adjustment of 7.2 percent.
+Therefore, we decreased the adjusted water account balance by \$714 (\$9,911 x .072 = \$714) to reflect a 7.2 percent EUW adjustment.
+Our net adjustment is a decrease of \$22,756 to water and an increase of \$1,826 to wastewater.
+Therefore, we find a purchased power expense of \$9,197 for water and \$17,495 for wastewater.

-Chemicals (618/718)
+D. Chemicals (618/718)

 Four Lakes recorded chemicals expense of \$4,942 for water and \$15,626 for wastewater for the test year.
-Staff decreased this account by \$279 for water and \$268 for wastewater to reflect the correct test year balances.
-As discussed in Issue 2, staff is recommending an EUW adjustment of 7.2 percent.
-Therefore, staff decreased the adjusted water account balance by \$336 (\$4,663 x .072 = \$336) to reflect a 7.2 percent EUW adjustment.
-Staff's total adjustments are decreases of \$615 to water and \$268 to wastewater.
-Staff recommends chemicals expense of \$4,327 for water and \$15,358 for wastewater.
+We decreased this account by \$279 for water and \$268 for wastewater to reflect the correct test year balances.
+As discussed in "Used and Useful", we find an EUW adjustment of 7.2 percent.
+Therefore, we decreased the adjusted water account balance by \$336 (\$4,663 x)

+.072 = \$336) to reflect a 7.2 percent EUW adjustment.
+Our total adjustments are decreases of \$615 to water and \$268 to wastewater.
+We find a chemicals expense of \$4,327 for water and \$15,358 for wastewater.

-Materials and Supplies (620/720)
+E. Materials and Supplies (620/720)

-The Utility recorded materials and supplies expense of \$9,673 for water and \$4,288 for waterwater for the test year.
-Staff decreased the water account by \$947 to remove unsupported and out-of-period expenses.
-In addition, staff increased the wastewater account by \$1,829 to reflect the test year balance supported by existing invoices.
-Accordingly, staff recommends materials and supplies expense of \$8,726 for water and \$6,117 for wastewater.
+The Utility recorded materials and supplies expense of \$9,673 for water and \$4,288 for wastewater for the test year.
+We decreased the water account by \$947 to remove unsupported and out-of-period expenses.
+In addition, we increased the wastewater account by \$1,829 to reflect the test year balance supported by existing invoices.
+Accordingly, we find a materials and supplies expense of \$8,726 for water and \$6,117 for wastewater.

-Contractual Services - Billing (630/730)
+F. Contractual Services - Billing (630/730)